CzYoL6/CS-but_Cpp/README.md

 As you can see, the program is non-invasive, and will never cause VAC.

-Currently, all the assets(120fps) will be loaded into memory, which will ocupy more than 3GB.
+Currently, all the assets(2k120fps/2k60fps/1080p120fps/1080p60fps) will be loaded into memory, which will ocupy larger memory as the assets quality and frames get higher.
 Memory consumption improvements will come in the future(by change loading method or by loading the texture into GPU).

 ## To Do